-In addition to complying with the requirements of Local Rule 15-1, all motions to amend pleadings shall: (1) state the effect of the amendment; and (2) identify the page and line number(s) and wording of any proposed change or addition of material.
-The proposed amended pleading shall be serially numbered to differentiate it from previously amended pleadings.
+In addition to complying with Local Rule 15-1, all motions to amend pleadings shall: (1) state the effect of the amendment; and (2) identify the page and line number(s) and wording of any proposed change or addition of material.
+The proposed amended pleading shall be sequentially named to differentiate it from previously amended pleadings (e.g., First Amended Complaint, Second Amended Complaint, etc.).